Mondays – Thursdays

 EOPS Program Requirements

-- You must be a full-time student enrolled in 12 units, unless:
+- You must be a full-time student enrolled in at least 12 units, unless::

 - You are a DSPS student (Disabled Student Programs & Services).